-Diving in Ambergris is pretty easy going - not much very deep and no strong currents.
+Not much very deep and no strong currents, the diving in Ambergris is pretty easy going.
 On most dives we saw nurse sharks, lobsters, conches, angelfish, groupers, trumpetfish, barracuda, triggerfish, lionfish and black beauties.
 Being a keen macro-diver, I always keep an eye out for the small stuff and managed to find many anemone shrimp and some colourful fan snails.

 The dive at Mexico Canyons was also pretty interesting as it involves a 40m long tunnel (more like a deep gully) running between 2 reef spurs.
 A large eagle ray was circling around when we finally exited the tunnel.

-Action Divers run the dive operation at Portofino and do a pretty professional job.
-The normal schedule is a dive at 09:30 am followed by a second dive from the resort at around noon.
-Dive sites are very close by and only a few short minutes ride from the resort; the Belize Barrier Reef runs along the coast past the resort.
+Action Divers run the operations at Portofino and do a pretty professional job.
+The normal schedule is a dive at 09:30 am, followed by a second one from the resort at around noon.
+The dive sites are very close by and only a few short minutes ride from the resort; the Belize Barrier Reef runs along the coast past the resort.
 The boat returns to the resort for a short surface interval between dives.

 The dive boat is a fibreglass hull 150 HP speedboat that takes a maximum of 8 divers.
 It is equipped with emergency oxygen, first aid, VHF radio and compass for safety.
 It has a tank rack, canvas canopy for shade, steel ladders for water exists, and divers have free drinking water.
 A boat skipper and divemaster are present on all trips.